Rihab-Atwi/Rihab-Atwi/README.md

 - 🛠️ Creating cutting-edge ETL solutions for smarter data processes and analysis

+- 📊 Translating insights using Power BI

 - 💡 Eager learner, constantly seeking new knowledge and skills

-- 📊 Translating insights using Power BI
+- ⚡ Fun fact: Off the keyboard, I'm a die-hard Barcelona supporter!
+Just like well-coordinated team play, I appreciate the beauty of tactics on and off the pitch. ⚽💻

 - 🚀 Let's connect on LinkedIn and embark on a data-driven journey together!
 [LinkedIn Profile](https://www.linkedin.com/in/rihab-atwi/)

-- ⚡ Fun fact **Off the keyboard, I'm a die-hard Barcelona supporter!
-Just like well-coordinated team play, I appreciate the beauty of tactics on and off the pitch. ⚽💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">